oliverjam/learn-advanced-react-reusable-components/README.md

 </InputField>
 ```

 Refactor your components using context to make this API work.
+Use context to make the `id` available to the children so they can correctly set the attributes they need.
 The end result should look the same as after part 3.

 ## Part 5: password input